- This event has passed.

 Please be sure to come prepared to spend time in nature; as needed, bring warm clothes and shoes and dress comfortably.

-Steven Chase, Ph.D. is Professor of Spirituality at the Institute for the Study of Contemporary Spiritually at OST.
+Steven Chase, Ph.D. is Professor of Spirituality at the Institute for the Study of Contemporary Spirituality at OST.
 Dr. Chase holds a M.Div. from Princeton Theological Seminary and Ph.D. in Spirituality and Historical Theology from Fordham University.
 A spiritual director and retreat leader, he has also written several books in the areas of mysticism, contemplative prayer, devotional practices, interreligious spirituality, and a commentary on the book of Job.
 A recent book is Nature as Spiritual Practice.
 Steven is also a Texas Master Naturalist.

 Fees include the cost of lunch.

 20% discount for groups of 5 or more!
 Use code soul5 at checkout.

 For information, or to register by phone, contact Brenda at (210) 341-1366 EXT 212